Be a Leader in Education:

 Candidates can nominate themselves or be nominated by someone else.
 Nominations must be submitted online.
 All nominations must include a personal statement from the nominee outlining their interest and qualifications, resume or curriculum vitae, and a least one letter of support.
 Visit the Submission Requirements page for more details.
 Nominations will be accepted between Sept.
 5, 2023, through Oct.
 31, 2023.
 Sign up for updates here.

 "We are at a crossroads in education.
 Many children—especially children of color, children in poverty, and children from rural communities—are being left behind.
 And education policy is not reflecting our rapidly evolving workplaces and economy.
 We are in danger of not producing future graduates with the necessary career skills and our country’s economy and workplace will suffer as a result.

 The National Assessment Governing Board is looking for leaders who understand this urgency and will work to ensure that NAEP data inform effective policies and practices, including recovery strategies that get to the root of pervasive performance divides in our schools.
 Now is an especially crucial time for the public to understand what NAEP is, why it matters, and how to use the data to produce meaningful change."

 - Governing Board Chair Gov. Beverly E. Perdue

 Most Common Questions About the Governing Board

-The Governing Board determines the content for NAEP assessments, develops NAEP frameworks and specifications, establishes achievement levels, and pursues innovative ways to make NAEP results more meaningful and relevant to the public.
-More specifics about the Board’s responsibilities can be found in the NAEP Law.
-The Board’s work is guided by its Strategic Vision, which includes two broad goals: inform and innovate.
+The Governing Board determines the content for NAEP assessments, develops NAEP frameworks and specifications, establishes achievement levels, and pursues innovative ways to make NAEP results meaningful and relevant to all stakeholders including their use to inform education policymaking.
+More specifics about the Board’s responsibilities can be found in the NAEP law.

 Members are appointed by the U.S. Secretary of Education from a list of finalists submitted by the Governing Board.